S22-67-272Q/lab4/README.md

 9. **Ruby destructive methods**

 	All ruby methods that end with the exclamation mark, for example, `downcase!` or `capitalize!` are called **destructive methods **( also mutator methods, dangerous methods).

 	The usual methods perform an action on a copy of the object and then return copy, Destructive methods perform an action and change the object itself, returning the modified object as a result.

-Check the examples belwo
+	Check the examples below.

 	str="i AM arthur, king of the britons" puts str.capitalize # this will not change the value of the object str